-Requirements for the connection of micro-generators in parallel with public low-voltage distribution networks.
+Requirements for generating plants to be connected in parallel with distribution networks, Part 1: Connection to a LV distribution network - Generating plants up to and including Type B.

 BS EN 60034-4

 Rotating electrical machines.
 Methods for determining synchronous machine quantities from tests.